funvill/funvill.github.io/_posts/2023-03-17-idea049-cheap-meals-if-you-follow-directions.md

 ### As the service

 - We charge the restaurants the same amount we would pay out to the consumers. $15
 - We only review the submissions at the end of the challenge.
+Don't give the consumers any feedback until the end.
 - We don’t pay consumers who
   - Don’t complete all 10 restaurant reviews within a timeline.
 If they only review 5 restaurants of the 10, they don’t get paid anything.
   - Didn’t follow the criteria for the review.
 At least 200 words long, Mention these things, submit within 24 hours of the date on the receipt.